Adventures of Sonic the Hedgehog: United Kingdom

 Throughout 1993–1994, Abbey Home Entertainment through their Tempo Video label released 8 VHS volumes of the series each containing an assortment of episodes.
 PolyGram Video through their 4Front Video label would also release a VHS tape of the series in 1997.

-In Region 2, Delta Home Entertainment released Adventures of Sonic the Hedgehog: The Complete Series on DVD in the UK on June 11, 2007.
+In Region 2, Delta Home Entertainment released Adventures of Sonic the Hedgehog: The Complete Series on DVD in the UK on June 25, 2007, as well as a number of single disc releases of the series, each containing 4 episodes (in production order).